Police

 INQUESTS & INQUIRIES

 Cecily represents police forces in Article 2, judge-led and jury inquests.
-She has been junior counsel to Surrey Police in the fresh inquests ordered into the deaths of recruits at Deepcut Army Barracks between 1995 and 2002.
+She was junior counsel to Surrey Police in the fresh inquests ordered into the deaths of recruits at Deepcut Army Barracks between 1995 and 2002.
 Other notable cases have involved firearms, restraint, emergency response and psychiatric patients.

 OPERATIONAL ADVICE